 Correct running form is essential for running because it will help you run faster, more efficiently, and more comfortably.
 And perhaps most importantly, it will also help prevent injuries.
 So, what is the best running form, and how do you know if you’re maintaining proper form while running?
 Let’s take a closer look.

-What is the best running form?
+What is correct running form?

 Running isn’t something we need someone to teach us to do.
-As humans, we instinctively know how to run, but one of the most common running mistakes is training with bad form.
+As humans, we instinctively know how to run, but one of the most common running mistakes is training with bad running form.

 It takes time to learn proper running form and put it into practice.
 You may even need to experiment to find what works best for you.
-Overall, though, here’s what you should prioritize when it comes to running form:
+Overall, though, here’s what you should prioritize when it comes to the correct running form:

-Proper running form involves all parts of your body, especially your feet!
+Correct running form involves all parts of your body, especially your feet!
 If you’ve ever wondered, “How should your feet hit the ground when running?” we’ve got an answer for you!